phlippieb/phlippieb.github.io/src/content/blog/notcoded.md

 We can use this pattern to mark a field as “skipped” so that Swift can synthesise protocol conformance for our types.
 Aside from Codable, we can also do this Hashable (e.g. if a struct contains fields that are not Hashable themselves), and so on.

 But aside from retaining automatic protocol conformance synthesis, we can also use this pattern to change the behaviour of our code.
-Let’s consider a NotHashes property wrapper.
+Let’s consider a NotHashed property wrapper.
 We can, of course, wrap any property to skip hashing it, including properties that would otherwise modify an object’s hash.

 So say we have a model like this: